 Look for Guided Tours: If you want to learn even more, consider taking a guided tour of the Acropolis.
 A good guide can share interesting facts and stories that you might not find on your own.
 Tours are offered in many languages and can be booked ahead of time.

-Respect the Site: The Acropolis is a important historical site, so be respectful when you visit.
+Respect the Site: The Acropolis is an important historical site, so be respectful when you visit.
 Don't climb on the ruins, touch the sculptures, or litter.
 Help preserve this amazing place for future generations.

 Enjoy the Views: The Acropolis offers amazing views of Athens.
 Take some time to enjoy the scenery and take some memorable photos.
 From the top, you can see the whole city, including the mountains, the sea, and other important historical places.